Matt Taylor (footballer, born 1982): Cheltenham Town

 On 25 July 2014, Taylor joined League Two side Cheltenham Town on a two-year deal, and was made club captain.
 He scored his first goal for the club in a 1–1 draw with AFC Wimbledon.

 Newport County

 On 6 July 2015, Taylor joined League Two Newport County.
-He made his debut for Newport on 26 September 2015 as a second-half substitute in the 1–0 win over Carlisle United.
-He was released by Newport on 1 February 2016.

 Bath City

 On 8 February 2016, Taylor signed for National League South side Bath City as a player-coach.

 Managerial career

 Exeter City

 Taylor was appointed manager of League Two club Exeter City, who he had previously captained, on 1 June 2018 replacing Paul Tisdale.
 A bright start led to Taylor being nominated for the August 2018 EFL League Two Manager of the Month award.
 Taylor voiced his disappointment at missing out on the EFL League Two promotion play-offs, the side missing out on a third successive top 7 finish by a single point.

 Taylor won the August 2019 EFL League Two Manager of the Month award following a strong start to Exeter's 2019–20 season, with the side winning four and drawing two of their opening six matches.
 A strong set of results over the festive period meant Exeter finished 2019 in second place, with Taylor himself being named EFL League Two Manager of the Month for December 2019.

 With his side ending the month in fourth position after achieving thirteen points from an unbeaten five matches, Taylor was again awarded the League Two Manager of the Month award for February 2022.

 Under Taylor, Exeter City won promotion to League One for the 2022–23 season after finishing second in the 2021–22 League Two table.

 On 1 October 2022, following a 2–2 draw with Bristol Rovers, Exeter confirmed that they had given Taylor permission to speak to Rotherham United regarding the vacant managerial position.